khanghoang/KHTableViewController/README.md

 - ~~Basic Ordered Collection View.
 Need to remove "Load more cell" when reach the end of data.~~
 - ~~Handle custom collection view layout.~~
 - ~~Check pull to refresh.~~
+- Empty data screen.
+- Loading error screen.
+- Error when loading more.